getbeb/claude-beb/README.md

   boundary re-arms. `beb wait` is edge-triggered, so standing unread mail never re-wakes the session: one arrival, one wake.

-Each newly armed doorbell supersedes the last (recorded pid, live command line match), so re-arms and plugin reloads never leave two doorbells parked.
-The wait is bounded by `CLAUDE_BEB_WAIT_SECS` (default a day).
+Each newly armed doorbell writes a fresh per-session ownership token; older doorbells notice they no longer own the session and exit silently — no process is ever killed by pid.
+Re-arms and plugin reloads therefore never leave two doorbells ringing.
+The total wait is bounded by `CLAUDE_BEB_WAIT_SECS` (default a day).
 The full reasoning is in [DESIGN.md](DESIGN.md).

 ## License